knac020/elastic-search/README.md

 > kubectl create -f metricbeat-kubernetes.yaml

-Check teh status of the file by running the following command.
+Check the status of the file by running the following command.

 > kubectl --namespace=kube-system get ds/filebeat